marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/100ps_pipeline_test/Readme.md

 -----------------

-# This folder contains the preliminary outputs of Gromacs from the short 100ps test of the MD pipeline:
+# This folder contains the preliminary outputs from Gromacs for the short 100ps production test run:

 Stages:
 - em   : Energy minimization